mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Imperium.
 As heir to the Iridium Throne, Ciencia has been educated from birth to eventually assume the mantle of authority, much like her father did before her.
-She shares her mother’s keen intellect and has been imbued with a strong sense of duty to the Imperium by her father.
+She shares her mother's keen intellect and has been imbued with a strong sense of duty to the Imperium by her father.